-NOW, I turn my attention to inspiring audiences all over the world, spreading my story of overcoming adversity and encouraging others to gain perspective in their own lives.
-I have had the privilege of being featured on ABC's 20/20, CNN.com, MTV's True Life and ESPN.com and I have spoken for many prestigious companies including Wells Fargo, Aflac, Honda, Kaiser permanente, John Hancock and many more.
-In each presentation, the message is: life is about making choices and if you choose to have a positive outlook, resolute purpose, and a hint of humor, anything is possible.
+Now, I focus my attention on inspiring audiences all over the world, sharing my story and encouraging others to gain perspective in their lives.
+I have had the privilege of being featured on ABC's 20/20, CNN.com, MTV's True Life and ESPN.com and I have spoken for many prestigious companies including Wells Fargo, Aflac, Honda, Kaiser Permanente, John Hancock and many more.
+In each presentation, the message is that life is about making choices and if you choose to have a positive outlook, resolute purpose, and a hint of humor, anything is possible.